hepplerj/cv/web-cv.md

 Review essay, "Mobile Digital Public History," in *International Public History* (forthcoming).

+Review of Kathleen A. Cairns *At Home In the World: California Women and the Postwar Environmental Movement* (University of Nebraska Press), in the *Pacific Historical Review* (forthcoming).

 Review of Trevor Owens, *The Theory and Craft of Digital Preservation* (Johns Hopkins University Press), in *The Public Historian* (May 2020). <https://doi-org.leo.lib.unomaha.edu/10.1525/tph.2020.42.2.160>

 Review of Walter Nugent, *Color Coded: Party Politics in the American West, 1950-2016* (University of Oklahoma Press), in *South Dakota History* (April 2020).